xyproto/kitchencalendar/README.md

     for x in $(seq 7 2 17); do kitchencalendar -names Bob,Alice,Mallory,Judy -week $x; done

+There is also a web server for easily generating PDF files, just follow the project web page link.

 ### General info

 * Version: 1.0.6